sargent-coding/icons/README.md

 # Sargent Coding Icons
 These icons were originally created for Sargent Coding projects, but they're open for everyone to use now.

-You can use the library via JSDeliver at https://cdn.jsdelivr.net/gh/sargent-coding/icons/icons.js
+You can use the library via JSDelivr at https://cdn.jsdelivr.net/gh/sargent-coding/icons/icons.js

 ## How to use
 The icons library has three ways of adding icons: